 - For Type A agricultural water from public/private sources for overhead applications when used within (<) 21 days of the scheduled harvest date.
-When using Type A agricultural water from these sources for overhead applications up to (>) 21 days of the scheduled harvest date follow water metrics in Table 2E/Figure 5 for Type B agricultural water systems. - Aseptically collect three (3) samples during one irrigation event with at least one sample taken at the end of the delivery system (e.g., last sprinkler head), and test at least once seasonally during use; each distinct irrigation system must be tested at least once during the season. - Test for generic E. coli using a FDA-allowed method and assess microbial quality using the three (3) collected samples alone with the last two (2) samples from the previous sampling for a total of 5 samples.
+When using Type A agricultural water from these sources for overhead applications up to (>) 21 days of the scheduled harvest date follow water metrics in Table 2E/Figure 5 for Type B agricultural water systems. - Aseptically collect three (3) samples during one irrigation event with at least one sample taken at the end of the delivery system (e.g., last sprinkler head); each distinct irrigation system must be tested at least once during the season. - Test for generic E. coli using a FDA-allowed method and assess microbial quality using the three (3) collected samples.